zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/devops-pipeline/devops-pipeline-manual.md

                   value: "10000"
     ```

-    Before saving it, let's replace the hardcoded container image tag with a [parameter](https://docs.oracle.com/en-us/iaas/devops/using/configuring_parameters.htm) that represents the container image tag.
+    Before saving it, if you look at the code carefully, you will notice that we are not using a hardcoded container image tag.
+We specified a [parameter](https://docs.oracle.com/en-us/iaas/devops/using/configuring_parameters.htm) `${mushop_fulfillment_version}` that represents the container image tag and can be defined by the DevOps pipeline itself.

-    Locate the line with the following snippet:
+    Here is the snippet
     ```
     spec:
       containers:
         - name: fulfillment
-          image: "<region-key>.ocir.io/<tenancy-namespace>/<repository>:<tag>"
-          imagePullPolicy: IfNotPresent
-          ports:
-            - name: http
-              containerPort: 80
-              protocol: TCP
-    ```

-    and replace it with the value below, assuming the original container image URL for the tag 1.1.0 was:  `iad.ocir.io/ansh81vru1zp/oci-cloud-native-mushop/mushop-fulfillment:1.1.0`.
-As the result, we should have the following snippet with the variable

-    ```
-    spec:
-      containers:
-        - name: fulfillment
-          image: "iad.ocir.io/ansh81vru1zp/oci-cloud-native-mushop/mushop-fulfillment:${mushop_fulfillment_version}"
+          image: "iad.ocir.io/cloudnative-devrel/micronaut-showcase/mushop/fulfillment-graalvm:${mushop_fulfillment_version}"
           imagePullPolicy: IfNotPresent
           ports:
             - name: http